 Spread your wings.
 Feeling excluded by certain associates might take you back to your adolescent years when you longed to be part of the cool crew at school.
 Past experiences with cliques shouldn't rattle you as an adult.
 Remember, you have the wisdom and maturity to create your own affiliations.
 If there are people you would like to get to know better, step out of your comfort zone and make the first move.
 You will be glad you did.

-You may also find my Office Birthday Etiquette segment (via FOX 7 News) helpful.
-For more of Diane's etiquette tips, visit her blog, connect with her here on The Huffington Post, follow her on Pinterest and Instagram and "like" The Protocol School of Texas on Facebook.
+You may also find Diane's Characteristics of Likable Employees helpful.
+Visit her blog, connect with her here on The Huffington Post, follow her on Pinterest and Instagram and "like" The Protocol School of Texas on Facebook.